gwastro/pycbc/docs/workflow/pygrb.rst

 namely::

-    pygrb.ini pygrb_postprocessing.ini
+    main.ini injections.ini postprocessing.ini

-These files contain all the details needed to construct a pyGRB workflow
+These files contain almost all options needed to construct an example PyGRB workflow

 .. note::

     If you are unfamiliar with pycbc workflows, look through these files.

-* pygrb.ini contains options that are used when setting up the main analysis matched filtering parts of the workflow
+* main.ini contains options that are used when setting up the data retreival, template bank generation and main analysis matched filtering parts of the workflow

+* injections.ini contains options for generating injection sets

-* pygrb_postprocessing.ini contains options that are used to run the coh_PTF_* post processing codes
+* postprocessing.ini contains options that are used to run the post processing stages of the workflow codes

-The pygrb.ini example is set up to run on S6 data, analysing only H1 and L1.
+Currently, the example is set up to run on S6 data, analysing only H1 and L1.

 If you want to run in this default configuration please jump down to :ref:`pygrbgenerate`.